ShizukaDonaghue/serene-meditation/README.md

 <img src="docs/images/wireframe-for-desktop.png" alt="Image showing the wireframe for tablets" width=350>

 ### Website Structure
 Serene Meditation consists of two HTML pages.
 The layout of the website is simple and consistent full page scroll with a fixed navigation bar at the top.
-The intention for this simple design is to have a clean and uncluttered website in which the user can feel calm and relaxed.
+The intention for this simple design is to have a clean and uncluttered website in which the user can feel calm and peaceful.

 The main page is the default landing page and the second page is accessible when the user submits a message from the main page to thank them for their message.
 There are five sections within the main page and they are also accessible from the navigation bar to bring the user to a specific section of the page.